tengznaim/anney-robot/README.md

 # ANNEY Robot

+**NOTE:** This is an archive branch for ROS Noetic project that does not fully function.
+However, if using Python 3 modules and Ubuntu 20.04, this may be the better distribution to use.

 These scripts are for the model development and inferencing scripts used for a waiter robot named ANNEY built for the WID3005 Intelligent Robotics course.

 The scope of the robot are as follows: